mafintosh/tabalot/README.md

 To try the app locally just use npm to link it

-	npm link           # will add the app to your path tabtest completion # prints out the completion and install instructions
+	npm link                  # will add the app to your path tabtest completion --save # installs the completion to your
-	                   # add --save to install to your $BASH_COMPLETION_DIR
+	                          # $BASH_COMPLETION_DIR

 The app is now installed and ready to be tab completed.
 Open a shell and try the following